rage/java-programming-fall-19/data/part-1/4-variables.md

 <!-- Muuttujan tyyppi kerrotaan kun muuttuja esitellään ensimmäistä kertaa.
 Kun muuttujaan asetetaan uusi arvo, ei muuttujan tyyppiä enää kerrota. -->

 The variable type is stated when the variable is first declared.
-When a new value is assigned to the variable, its type is no longer mentioned.
+When a new value is assigned to the variable, its type is not mentioned again.

 <!-- ```java
 int luku = 10;